How to Organize Important Home Documents and Paperwork

 Set up Automatic Payments

-There’s no easier way to deal with bills than to set up automatic payments.
+There’s no easier way to deal with bills than to set up automatic payments, and this is what I do.
 This way, you’ll always avoid missing deadlines and late fees.
 But this is not for everyone:

 The arguments against doing this that I’ve heard are:

-I’ve used auto payments for decades now, and had very few issues.
-The issues I had don’t happen in modern systems anymore.
-I trust that as much as I trust a check in an envelope to get delivered.
-Do what makes you feel most comfortable.
+I’ve used auto payments for decades now, and I trust it as much as I trust a check in an envelope to get delivered.
+I just have to be aware of the bills coming in and make sure I’ve got enough in checking to cover them.

 Even if you set up autopayments, it’s a good idea to stay on top of your bills by keeping a calendar or using a bill reminder app.
 Note down the due dates for each bill and set reminders a few days in advance, so you don’t forget to make payments on time.

-Regularly review your financial records and dispose of any unnecessary documents.
+Every year or so, review your documents and get rid of any unnecessary documents, like from a car you no longer own.
 Shred sensitive documents that contain personal information to protect yourself from identity theft.

 Last Updated: